rtmr/IE-MCMC/README.md

 ## Target dataset

-Target dataset is set to the features with label information.
+Target dataset is set to the features with label information (last row).
-(Target.csv contains the temper designations and composition elements dependence of proof stress in the 5000 series aluminum alloys.)
+(Target.csv contains the proof stress depending on temper designations and composition elements in the 5000 series aluminum alloys.)

 ## Execution
 ```